cav71/kivy-ios/README.md

 ---
 **NOTE**

-kivy_ios package is not ready, instruction here assume the build happen in the source tree.
+kivy_ios package is not ready, instructions here assume the build happens in the source tree (hence the reason for the alias).
 ---

 Additionally you would need few system dependencies and configuration.